Dimas Ekky Pratama

 Dimas Ekky Pratama (born 26 October 1992) is an Indonesian motorcycle racer who last raced in CEV Moto2 European Championship for Pertamina Mandalika SAG Stylobike Euvic Team.

 Career

 Early career

-His racing career started in 2010, where he competed in IRS (Indonesian Racing Series) Supersport 600cc class.
+Pratama's racing career started in 2010, where he competed in IRS (Indonesian Racing Series) Supersport 600cc class.
 In his maiden season, he achieved 4th in the final standings, 5th in 2011, and concluded his national level career as a runner-up in 2012.

 Suzuka 4 & 8 Hours

 Pratama won the 2013 Suzuka 4 Hours race together with fellow Indonesian rider Iswandi Muis, both riding a Honda CBR600RR bike from Astra Honda Racing Team.
 He had also participated in the higher class, Suzuka 8 Hours between 2014 and 2017.
 He raced for Honda Team Asia, aboard a Honda CBR1000RR together with Australian Joshua Hook and Malaysian Mohamad Zamri Baba in his first participation of the event where the trio finished 7th overall.
 The 2015 race saw a major change to the team as they replaced Dimas' partners with Azlan Shah Kamaruzaman from Malaysia, and Thai rider Ratthapong Wilairot.
 They completed the race in the 18th position.
 For the 2016 event, the team replaced Azlan with Zaqhwan Zaidi and finished 8th, an achievement that was repeated for the following year with the same line-up.